heamanthsop/parlant/README.md

 <h1>Parlant</h1>
   <h3>The Conversation Modeling Engine</h3>

-Parlant is the open-source framework for safe, compliant, and custom generative AI conversations.
+Parlant is the open-source framework for safe, compliant, and tailored generative AI conversations.
 It gives you the power of LLMs without the unpredictability.

   <a href="https://trendshift.io/repositories/12768" target="_blank"><img src="https://trendshift.io/api/badge/repositories/12768" alt="emcie-co%2Fparlant | Trendshift" style="width: 250px; height: 55px;" width="250" height="55"/></a>